COVID-19 pandemic in Nevada: Rural areas

-On March 16, 2020, Eureka County announced immediate closures of certain facilities to protect its citizens from COVID-19.
-In addition, all non-essential travel of Eureka County employees was suspended.
-County employees worked from home for the next month, before resuming in-person work at public offices, with safety precautions such as social distancing.

-Nye County reported its first case on March 18, 2020, followed a week later by the city of Mesquite in Clark County.
-Humboldt and White Pine County reported their first cases in late March 2020, followed in early April by Tonopah, located in Nye County.
-At that time, Humboldt County had 14 cases, the second-most per capita of any county in Nevada, with less than 17,000 residents.
-The county's health officer said that many residents were not taking the coronavirus seriously.
-Humboldt County reported its first death later that month.

-During April 2020, seven rural counties had yet to report any cases: Churchill, Esmeralda, Eureka, Lander, Lincoln, Mineral, and Pershing.
-This number dropped to three counties the following month.
-Eureka County announced its first COVID-19 case in June 2020.
-As of July, the city of Ely in White Pine County had experienced only a handful of cases and no deaths, both of which were attributed to its remote location in the state.
-In addition, the nearby Robinson Mine and Ely State Prison continued operations during the pandemic, which lessened the economic impact in Ely.
-Laughlin, with its casinos and outdoor activities, was able to rely on tourism to keep its economy going.
-Esmeralda County, with 974 residents, was one of the few counties in the U.S. without a COVID-19 case, until November 2020.
+Several rural counties in Nevada reported their first COVID-19 cases within the first month of the pandemic reaching the state, and others were soon affected as well.
+As of July 2020, the city of Ely in White Pine County had experienced only a handful of cases and no deaths, both of which were attributed to its remote location in the state.
+In addition, the nearby Robinson Mine and Ely State Prison continued operations despite the pandemic, lessening its economic impact.
+Clark County's rural community Laughlin, with its casinos and outdoor activities, was able to rely on tourism to keep its economy going.

-COVID-19 cases had remained low in rural areas during mid-2020, although private gatherings were responsible for a majority of new cases later in the year.
-Rural residents experienced delays in receiving COVID-19 test results, waiting up to six days in certain areas.
+COVID-19 cases remained low in rural areas during mid-2020, although private gatherings were responsible for a majority of new cases later in the year.
+Esmeralda County, with 974 residents, was one of the few counties in the U.S. without a case, until November 2020.
+At the time, rural residents throughout the state experienced delays in receiving COVID-19 test results, waiting up to six days in certain areas.

 Some rural counties were resistant to Sisolak's COVID-19 orders, with residents citing their desire for personal freedom.
-White Pine County passed a resolution that allowed the local sheriff and district attorney to choose when to enforce Sisolak's directives.
+In Humboldt County, many residents did not take the virus seriously when it reached the area.
+At the end of 2020, White Pine County passed a resolution allowing the local sheriff and district attorney to choose when to enforce Sisolak's directives.
 A $50,000 county fund was also established to pay the fines for businesses that violate such directives.
-In addition, COVID-19 enforcement inspectors from OSHA and the Nevada Gaming Control Board were required to quarantine for 14 days upon arriving in White Pine County.
 Lyon County declared an economic emergency and passed a similar resolution in January 2021, giving local businesses the option to ignore Sisolak's restrictions.
 Elko and Eureka County also passed resolutions calling for Sisolak to end business and gathering restrictions in rural Nevada.